stepanvitecek/Feelings/README.md

 Simple Android app for tracking and analyzing your daily feelings.

 Every day you get notification to rate your daily feeling.
 It can be related to your mood or health.
-Over time you will build interesting data.
+Over time you will recieve interesting data.

 Currently the app can answer questions like:
 - when is your most best/worst day of the week